naj147/Aalto-Project/README.md

 ####Note

-    I made sure the hard parts of the code are well commented and well structed so it's easy for you guys to follow it.
+    I made sure the hard parts of the code are well commented and well structured so it's easy for you guys to follow it.

 ####Video Demo